Chaudhry Farrukh Altaf

-Chaudhry Farrukh Altaf is a Politician who has been a member of the National Assembly of Pakistan since August 2018.
+Chaudhry Farrukh Altaf is a Politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till August 2023.

 Political career

-Chaudhry Farrukh Altaf contested on Pakistan Peoples Party's ticket in 1997 from NA-45 Jhelum-I (which was renamed later to NA-66 (Jhelum-I)).
-He obtained 32097 votes and lost to Pakistan Muslim League (N)'s candidate Raja Muhammad Afzal Khan.
+Chaudhry Farrukh Altaf contested on Pakistan Peoples Party's ticket in the 1997 Pakistani general election from NA-45 Jhelum-I (which was renamed later to NA-66 (Jhelum-I)).
+He obtained 32,097 votes and lost to Pakistan Muslim League (N)'s candidate Raja Muhammad Afzal Khan.